zarr-conventions/multiscales/README.md

 ### Transform Object

-The `transform` object explicitly captures the coordinate transformation between resolution levels.
+The `transform` object explicitly captures the **relative** coordinate transformation between resolution levels.
 This approach has several advantages:

 1. **Explicit vs. Implicit**: Clients don't need to infer transformations from resampling factors; the exact coordinate mapping is specified
 2. **Flexibility**: Supports arbitrary resampling schemes (both downsampling and upsampling) with precise coordinate relationships.
-The transform object can contain generic scale/translation parameters or convention-specific parameters (e.g., `proj:transform` for geospatial data)
+The transform object contains relative transformation parameters (scale, translation, factors)
-3. **Composability**: Domain-specific coordinate systems can build upon these transformations
+3. **Composability**: Domain-specific coordinate systems can build upon these transformations.
+Absolute positioning information (e.g., `proj:transform` for geospatial data) is placed at the layout entry level, outside the transform object
-4. **Graph Structure**: Allows flexible pyramid topologies where any level can reference any other level via `from_group`
+4. **Graph Structure**: Allows flexible pyramid topologies where any level can reference any other level via `derived_from`
-5. **Extensibility**: The `additionalProperties: true` schema allows conventions to define their own transformation parameters within the transform object
+5. **Clarity**: Separating relative transformations (inside `transform`) from absolute positioning (outside `transform`) makes the intent clear and avoids confusion

 ## References